 Sometimes the simplest things mean the most.
-So maybe all you need to do is assemble students, friends and family and go for a walk together.
+So gather students, friends and family and go for a Sky Walk.
 Is there somewhere near you where you can share an awesome view of the sky?
-And while you do notice together how every day is a unique symphony of light and atmosphere unfolding right above our heads.
+And while you walk notice together how every day is a unique symphony of light and atmosphere unfolding right above our heads.
 Maybe ask the group to share a memory of when they once noticed the sky in some special way.
 Take a moment to reflect on how much we rely on our thin atmosphere functioning naturally every day.
 Doesn’t it only stand to reason we should take care of it for each other?

 What does the sky mean to you?

 Share your thoughts.
-The world needs to hear from you. #skydayproject
+The world needs to hear from you. #SkyDay